Pfizer to ask FDA to OK COVID booster for healthy kids ages 5-11 - NewsBreak

 The data has not been published or vetted by independent experts.

 Pfizer tested the kid booster while omicron was surging this winter.
-While COVID-19 cases now are at much lower levels in the U.S., in recent weeks an even more contagious version of omicron, called BA.2, has become the dominant type locally and around the world.Video shows man attack elderly woman with pipe at gas station
+While COVID-19 cases now are at much lower levels in the U.S., in recent weeks an even more contagious version of omicron, called BA.2, has become the dominant type locally and around the world.Travel mask mandate extended 2 weeks, critics question call

 In the coming days, the companies plan to ask the U.S. Food and Drug Administration to authorize a booster for healthy 5- to 11-year-olds.
 They also plan to share the data with European and other regulators.